Talking with My Elderly Parents

 - Plan for next steps which are inclusive of your wishes as well as your loved one’s wishes and concerns.

 - Enlist Professionals!
 There are many professionals available to assist families through the process and guide the conversation.
 You are not alone in this journey.
 Be sure to reach out and ask for help!

 Feel like you need additional guidance or individualized support?

-Dovetail Companies provides one point of contact for all services seniors may need when transitioning from their longtime home, minimizing stress and providing peace of mind to focus on the transition rather than the logistics.
-Dovetail Companies is the parent company to three subsidiary companies; Dovetail Support Services, Dovetail Financial and Dovetail Real Estate Group.
+Dovetail Companies provides one point of contact for all services older adults may need when transitioning from their longtime home, minimizing stress and providing peace of mind to focus on the transition rather than the logistics.
+Dovetail Companies, LLC is the parent company of Dovetail Support Services, LLC; Dovetail Financial, LLC and Dovetail Real Estate Group, LLC.
 For more information, visit www.dovetailcompanies.com or call 617-227-1600.